 - Declutter an Area of Your Home

 These are the self-care activities that get pushed to the back burner all too often because they are either seen as selfish and indulgent or because you feel you just don’t have the time.
 Pamper yourself with a manicure or facial?
 The nerve!
-And want to volunteer more often but who has the time now that Tyler has travel soccer every weekend and Jessica’s debate team is going to the state championships.
+And you know you want to volunteer more often but who has the time now that Tyler has travel soccer every weekend and Jessica’s debate team is going to the state championships.

 These are, of course, the activities that most replenish our spirit so I encourage you to make time for at least one of these on a monthly basis.
 If you’ve never tried it, start with an Artist’s Date.
 First described in Julia Cameron’s classic book, The Artist’s Way, an Artist’s Date is a solo trip to someplace that interests you: a museum, a movie, even a website you’ve been wanting to check out.